Usage

 --columns-preset COLUMNS_PRESET

 set a BOM preset for what part data should be outputed.
 Overwrites '--columns' if it comes after.
 Use '--append-columns' to append columns to a preset.
-Choose between 'Default', 'Minimal', 'No-KiCost', and 'Mage'.
+Use '--list-column-presets' to list available.

 --group-preset GROUP_PRESET

 choose a group preset.
-Available ones are 'Default', 'Minimal', and 'Mage'.
+Use '--list-group-presets' to list available.
 Append to a preset with '--append-groups'.

 -g, --group-by GROUP_BY

 choose what symbol fields to group by, Grouping by 'Value' and 'Footprint' is mandatory.
 Choose up to 5 additional fields to group by.
-Use values separated by commas and place values in quotes in they contain spaces
+Use values separated by commas and place values in quotes if they contain

 -c, --columns COLUMNS